pdmods/pdmods.github.io/README.md

 - **Flash is Old:** Flash is super old tech.
 Anything that uses it (including the stuff to run it) is a big security risk, even if nothing seems harmful.

 - **Everything is tracked and permanently stored:** Every time you log in your login time and IP are saved permanently in the Project Pandanda database.
-Every time you send a message, not only that it is permanently recorded but someone seems to actually read this chats almost every morning.
+Every time you send a message, not only that it is permanently recorded but it seems that they are actually actively reading the messages.

 - **Modding Risks:** If they catch you with a modded client, even if it is harmless, they will ban you.
 Be careful! <3